cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     * `executable_path`: Where the terratag binary is located in the {{< param cfy_manager_name >}}.
 If using it, It is your {{< param product_name >}} Administrator's responsibility to ensure this binary is on the system and that it is executable by the `cfyuser`.
     * `tags`: tags, as valid JSON (NOT HCL)
     * `flags_override`:
+### Terratag
+cloudify.nodes.terraform.Module:properties.resource_config
+  * terratag_config: Terratag is automatically tagging all the resources created with this module according to configuration provided
+    * installation_source: The URL to download the terratag binary from, e.g. 'https://github.com/env0/terratag/releases/download/v0.1.35/terratag_0.1.35_linux_amd64.tar.gz'.
+    * executable_path: If the binary is already located on your system (you installed it manually), this is the path on the file system, e.g. /usr/local/bin/terratag.
+    * tags: tags, as valid JSON (NOT HCL)
+    * flags_override:
       * dir=<path> - defaults to '.'.
 Sets the terraform folder to tag .tf files in.
       * skipTerratagFiles=false - Dont skip processing *.terratag.tf files (when running terratag a second time for the same directory).
       * verbose=true - Turn on verbose logging.